kevemlennisk/kotlin_for_java_developers/README.md

 > It is necessary to use a semicolon after the last enum value and before defining functions in enums
 >
 > This is the only exception to the no semicolon rule in Kotlin
+>
+> Enums values can implement abstract functions declared by the Enum itself

 ###[Imports](./src/academy/learnprogramming/imports/Imports.kt)